 (1) Report on use of federal funds and benefits to customers.

-(a) For an ETC that receives support based only on factors other than the ETC's investment and expenses, the report must provide a substantive description of investments made and expenses paid with support from the federal high-cost fund.
+(a) The report must provide a substantive description of investments made and expenses paid with support from the federal high-cost fund.
+The report must include the Company’s gross capital expenditures and maintenance expense in the preceding calendar year along with a description of major projects and affected exchanges.
+The rate of return wireline ETCs must also include a copy of its NECA-1 report for the preceding calendar year.

-For ETCs that receive any support based on the ETC's investment and expenses, the report must provide a substantive description of investment and expenses, such as the NECA-1 report, the ETC will report as the basis for support from the federal high-cost fund.

 (b) Every ETC must provide a substantive description of the benefits to consumers that resulted from the investments and expenses reported pursuant to (a) of this subsection.

-(2) Local service outage report.
-ETCs not subject to WAC 480-120-412 and 480-120-439(5) are required to report local service outages pursuant to this subsection.
-The report must include detailed information on every local service outage thirty minutes or longer in duration experienced by the ETC. The report must include:
+(2) Local service outage report. (a) The report must include detailed information on any outage in the service area (during the prior calendar year) of at least 30 minutes in duration, in which the ETC owns, operates, leases, or otherwise utilizes facilities, that potentially affect:

+(i) At least ten percent of the end users; or

+(ii) A 911 special facility, as defined in 47 CFR 4.5(e).

+(b) Specifically, the eligible telecommunications carrier's annual report must include information detailing:

-(a) The date and time of onset and duration of the outage;
+(A) The date and time of onset of the outage;

-(b) A brief description of the outage and its resolution;
+(B) A brief description of the outage and its resolution;

-(c) The particular services affected, including whether a public safety answering point (PSAP) was affected;
+(C) The particular services affected;

-(d) The geographic areas affected by the outage;
+(D) The geographic areas affected by the outage;

-(e) Steps taken to prevent a similar situation in the future; and
+(E) Steps taken to prevent a similar situation in the future; and

-(f) The estimated number of customers affected.
+(F) The number of customers affected.

 (3) Report on failure to provide service.
-ETCs not subject to WAC 480-120-439 are required to report failures to provide service pursuant to this subsection.
-The report must include detailed information on the number of requests for service from applicants within its designated service areas that were unfulfilled for the reporting period.
-The ETC must also describe in detail how it attempted to provide service to those applicants.
+The report must include the number of requests for service from potential customers within its designated service area that were unfulfilled during the prior calendar year.
+The ETC must also detail how it attempted to provide service to those potential customers.

-(4) Report on complaints per one thousand handsets or lines.
-The report must provide separate totals for the number of complaints that the ETC's customers made to the Federal Communications Commission, or the consumer protection division of the office of the attorney general of Washington.
-The report must also generally describe the nature of the complaints and outcome of the carrier's efforts to resolve the complaints.
+(4) Report on complaints per one thousand connections (fixed or mobile).
+The report must provide separate totals for the number of complaints that the ETC's customers made to the Federal Communications Commission and the Consumer Protection Division of the Office of the Attorney General of Washington.
+The ETC must also report the number of consumer complaints in each general category (For example, billing disputes, service quality).

-(5) Certification of compliance with applicable service quality standards.
-Certify that it met substantially the applicable service quality standard found in WAC 480-123-030 (1)(h).
+(5) Certification of compliance with applicable service quality standards and consumer protection rules.
+Certify that it met substantially the applicable service quality standards and consumer protection rules found in WAC 480-123-030 (1)(h).

 (6) Certification of ability to function in emergency situations.
 Certify that it had the ability to function in emergency situations based on continued adherence to the standards found in WAC 480-123-030 (1)(g).